Skip to Main Content

 • Non-verbal expression: allow multilingual learners to demonstrate their understanding through images.
 For example, when studying the life cycle of the plant, allow them to draw and label the stages instead of reporting their understanding only orally.

-• Choice of project format: such as text, speech, drawing, illustration, comics, storyboards, design, film, music, dance/movement, visual art, sculpture, or video
+• Choice of project format: such as text, speech, drawing, illustration, comics, storyboards, design, film, music, storytelling, dance/movement, visual art, sculpture, or video

 Use physical manipulatives